Skip to content

 Our method is the two-bucket hand wash.
 One bucket holds pH-balanced soap; the other is rinse water with a grit guard at the bottom.
 The mitt gets rinsed after every panel, so the dirt that comes off your hood never gets rubbed into your doors.
 We finish with a spray sealant that leaves a hydrophobic finish — water beads instead of spotting, and dust has a harder time sticking between visits.

-And to be fair to the tunnel: a touchless automatic won’t scratch anything.
-It also can’t remove the traffic film that only contact washing takes off, which is why touchless-washed cars look dull even when they’re technically clean.
-If you just need mud off a work truck before Monday, a tunnel is fine.
-If you care what the paint looks like in three years, it isn’t.
+The catch is that pressure and chemicals alone can’t break the bond of traffic film, which is why touchless-washed cars look dull even when they’re technically clean — and chemistry strong enough to compensate is hard on wax and trim.
+If you just need mud off a work truck before Monday, a touchless tunnel is fine.
+If you care what the paint looks like in three years, a proper hand wash is the answer.

 HOA neighborhoods, offices, and everywhere in between